jonasrenault/Mailu/README.md

 - the webmail container to add custom snappymail configuration (enable plugins)
 - adds labels to push these modified images to github's package container

+** These modifications are in the `intellab-custom-containers` branch.
+First switch to this branch before building the images.**

 Follow the [doc on mailu](https://mailu.io/2.0/contributors/environment.html#building-images) to build the docker images and push them to github's container registry:

 - Create a token on github with write access for containers and use this token to login to github's container registry.